fajao/fajao.github.io/_posts/2022-06-06-SOC_automation_project_part_1.md

 * Windows 10 Host (hosted in VMware)

-* Wazuh server (hosted in Digital Ocean cloud)
+* Wazuh server (hosted in DigitalOcean cloud)

-* TheHive server (hosted in Digital Ocean cloud)
+* TheHive server (hosted in DigitalOcean cloud)

 * SOC Analyst email (squarex)

-> In this build, we will be utilizing Digital Ocean cloud servers and VMware.
+> In this build, we will be utilizing DigitalOcean cloud servers and VMware.
 However, you are free to use any other cloud server or hypervisor that you prefer (you can even host everything locally if you have the necessary resources)
 {: .prompt-warning }

 ![Diagram](/assets/img/soc_project/part1/socautomation3.drawio.svg)